EclypticShadowed/My-CV/README.md

+Download the CV.HTML and CV.css files
+Open The CV.HTML
-Click on the Cv.HTML to open my CV
+View my CV